gqmaguirejr/E-learning/README.md

 Output: produces a file containing the school acronyms and all of the program names, in the format for inclusion into the thesis template

+## add-url-to-button-push-for-lti.js
+Purpose: To added the URL of a page to the URL being passed to an external tool.
+This code is to be added to an account in Canvas as custom Javascript code.

 <!--
 ## yyy.py